Terms and Conditions

 - Recipients of financial assistance from the University are to notify the Financial Aid Office of any other scholarships, grants or loans extended to them from sources outside the University.

 - Student Housing policies are explained in full in the Catalog.
 Students must have permission to move off campus.
-If a student does so without permission, the student will be charged full room and board for that semester.
+If a student does so without permission, the student may be charged full room and board for that semester.
 Students who are given permission to move off campus may have their financial assistance adjusted.
+Note that recipients of the Cal Lutheran Housing Grant MUST reside in CLU residential housing facilities to receive the award funds Failure to maintain official residence in on-campus housing will result in cancellation of the Cal Lutheran Housing Grant.

 - It is the policy of the University to disburse one-half of the financial aid award to the student account (excluding Federal Work-Study and estimated aid) at the beginning of each semester.
-Awards are disbursed on or before the date charges are added to your account as long as all documentation is complete.
-After that date, awards are disbursed to student accounts on a bi-weekly basis.
+Awards are disbursed on the date charges are added to your account as long as all documentation is complete.
+After that date, awards are disbursed to student accounts on a regular, usually weekly, basis.

 - Students receiving institutional financial assistance (i.e. University Grants, CLU Scholarships, etc.) are required to be full-time students (12 credits or more per semester).
-Students who are less than full-time are eligible for reduced Federal and State Grants (i.e. Pell Grant, Cal Grant, etc.) and are not eligible for University aid.
+Students who are less than full-time are eligible for reduced Federal and State Grants (i.e. Pell Grant, Cal Grant, etc.) and are not automatically eligible for University aid.
+Students in their final semester, attending less than full-time, may receive prorated instituional aid upon written request and authorization of their graduation plan from the Academic Services Office.

 - Any commitment of State or Federal funds is tentative and contingent upon subsequent legislative or congressional appropriation and actual receipt of funds by CLU.